-The 2022 performance-based portion is eligible to vest after three years dependent upon our TSR performance and LTI EPS growth (each weighted equally) relative to the Performance Peer Group.
-The 2022 LTI program is distinct from the annual incentive program in that it focuses on relative multi-year performance rather than absolute one-year performance.
+The 2023 performance-based portion is eligible to vest after three years dependent upon our TSR performance and LTI EPS growth (each weighted equally) relative to the Performance Peer Group.
+The 2023 LTI program is distinct from the annual incentive plan in that it focuses on relative multi-year performance rather than absolute one-year performance.
 The tenure-based portion vests on the third anniversary of the award date.

-Our 2022 LTI program is based on relative TSR performance and relative LTI EPS growth because the Compensation Committee believes that these measures offer a head-to-head comparison of how well our management team performed compared to other management teams in our industry and further motivate management to increase shareholder and customer value through stock price and earnings growth.
+Our 2023 LTI program is based on relative TSR performance and relative LTI EPS growth because the Compensation Committee believes that these measures offer a head-to-head comparison of how well our management team performed compared to other management teams in our industry and further motivate management to increase shareholder and customer value through stock price and earnings growth.

-We tie a portion of equity compensation to continued employment.
+We tie a portion of equity compensation to vesting based on continued employment.
 The tenure-based restricted stock helps build executive share ownership and alignment with shareholders while serving as an additional retention mechanism that is not subject to the year-to-year fluctuations of any performance measurement, although the value is subject to the performance of our stock price.

-In 2022, the performance-based restricted stock awards granted in 2020 completed the three-year performance period, with the post-performance period tenure-based vesting satisfied in early 2023.
-The 2020 performance-based restricted stock awards vested based upon the relative TSR and LTI EPS growth performance during the performance period (January 1, 2020 to December 31, 2022).
-Our TSR for the three-year performance period (January 1, 2020 to December 31, 2022) was 9% while the median TSR for our Performance Peer Group was 11%, placing CMS, by comparison, in the 47th percentile.
-Our LTI EPS Growth for the three-year performance period (January 1, 2020 to December 31, 2022) relative to the Performance Peer Group is not expected to be known until after March 23, 2023.
+In 2023, the performance-based restricted stock awards granted in 2021 completed the three-year performance period, with the post-performance period tenure-based vesting satisfied in early 2024.
+The 2021 performance-based restricted stock awards vested based upon the relative TSR and LTI EPS growth performance during the performance period (January 1, 2021 to December 31, 2023).
+Our TSR for the three-year performance period (January 1, 2021 to December 31, 2023) was 7% while the median TSR for our Performance Peer Group was 12%, placing CMS, by comparison, in the 38th percentile.
+Our LTI EPS growth for the three-year performance period (January 1, 2021 to December 31, 2023) relative to the Performance Peer Group is not expected to be known until after March 22, 2024.